hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 The assignment should show that, on a realistic setup, it is very hard to keep all stages of the 5-stage pipeline busy when every memory access is expensive.
-Even with fast caches, keeping a CPI for this pipeline close to 1.0 is unattainable if you want to keep the CPU frequency high.
+Even with fast caches, keeping the IPC for this pipeline close to 1.0 is unattainable if you want to keep the CPU frequency high.

 On the hardware/software interaction side, the simple benchmarks should reveal